 Luzhniki Stadium is the venue for most of the matches played by the Russian national football team, and at various times it has also served as the home stadium for Moscow's Spartak, CSKA and Torpedo clubs.
 It has also hosted the finals of the two main competitions in European club football: the final of the 1999 UEFA Cup (now known as the Europa League), in which Italian side Parma beat French club Olympique Marseille 3:0, and the UEFA Champions League final in 2008, when, in driving rain and with 74,000 spectators looking on, an all-English affair ended with Manchester United defeating Chelsea in a dramatic penalty shoot-out.

 Luzhniki Stadium will retain its status as the country's leading football stadium, and will host the Russian national team's matches.
-The stadium will also be able to host athletics events, with a temporary track being installed in place of the first few rows in the stands.

 Host City: Moscow